 Users of ADR services or lawyers and other professionals referring clients feel confident knowing that when they choose an ADR professional with a designation granted by ADRIC they are choosing an individual whose performance has been reviewed and assessed by a committee of senior and respected practitioners who have verified that the professional is working at a particular level.

-Highly experienced members can apply for the Chartered Mediator (C.Med) and the Chartered Arbitrator (C.Arb), designations.
+Highly experienced members can apply for the Chartered Mediator (C.Med) and the Chartered Arbitrator (C.Arb) designations.
 These designations are known and respected across Canada and internationally.
-These are the most senior designation offered by the ADR Institute of Canada.
+These are the most senior designations offered by the ADR Institute of Canada.

 - Chartered Mediator (C.Med)